Terms of Reference:

 Post Market Open

-Order received during Hours of Operation will be routed using the smart order router which will source out the best available market at the time of receipt of the order.
-The best market is the market that displays the best bid price and best offer price, offering the best liquidity, and where ATBCM has reasonably determined that the order has the best likelihood of execution.
+Order received during Hours of Operation will be routed using the smart order router which will direct the order to the best available market at the time of receipt of the order.
+The best market is the market that displays the best bid price and best offer price, offering the best liquidity, and where the smart order router (SOR) has reasonably determined that the order has the best likelihood of execution.

 An order resting on an alternative marketplace may be routed by ATBCM traders to the primary marketplace if they determine that such action will increase the likelihood of obtaining an execution.